ChristophSchmidl/DRL_Nanodegree_Navigation_Project/README.md

   -update_target UPDATE_TARGET
                         Interval (of steps) for updating/replacing target network.
 Default is 1000.
   -gpu GPU              GPU: 0 or 1.
 Default is 0.
-  -load_checkpoint LOAD_CHECKPOINT
-                        Load model checkpoint/weights.
+  -load_checkpoint      Load model checkpoint/weights.
 Default is False.
   -model_path MODEL_PATH
                         Path for model saving/loading.
 Default is data/ -plot_path PLOT_PATH  Path for saving plots.
-Default is plots/ -save_plot SAVE_PLOT  Save plot of eval or/and training phase.
-Default is True.
+Default is plots/ -save_plot            Save plot of eval or/and training phase.
+Default is False.
   -algo ALGO            You can use the following algorithms: DQNAgent/DDQNAgent/DuelingDQNAgent/DuelingDDQNAgent.
 Default is DQNAgent.
-  -eval EVAL            Evaluate the agent.
+  -use_eval_mode        Evaluate the agent.
 Deterministic behavior.
 Default is False.
-  -visual_env VISUAL_ENV
-                        Using the visual environment.
+  -use_visual_env       Using the visual environment.
 Default is False.
 ```